 All entrances/ exits to the surgery have automated doors with step free access.
 The main entrance from car park has a ramp for wheelchair access as well.
 The automated door at rear entrance to the building has a button release (on left side wall when facing exit) for exiting.

 Disabled and gender neutral facilities are available.
 As are baby-changing facilities.

 The two spaces nearest our entrance are clearly marked and reserved for blue-badge holders.

-Our website can be translated to many different languages using the google translate tool at the bottom of each page.
+Our website can be translated to many different languages using the google translate tool at the bottom left of each page.